ShadowLp174/revoice.js/README.md

 - [ ] Audio reception
 - [ ] Error Handling; Right now, you have to take care of things like stopping the music if you start to play another song while one is playing

 *Disclamer: I might have forgotten some things on the list and thus it might be extended.
-Fell free to open issues to suggest new features :)*
+Feel free to open issues to suggest new features :)*

 ## Installation